-Of 1,354 stocks and exchange-traded funds in my analytical universe, 41 broke beyond their 20-day price channels, 40 to the upside and one to the downside.
+Of 502 large-cap stocks and exchange-traded funds in my analytical universe, six broke beyond their 20-day price channels, four to the upside and two to the downside.

 The stocks in my analytical universe all have analyst coverage through the stock-ranking company Zacks Investment Research.
 Not all of the exchange-traded funds are so covered.